davidbarone/Dbarone.Net.Mapper/Documentation.md

 <small>[Back to top](#top)</small>
 >### <a id='dbaronenetmappermappermemberconfigurationcalculation'></a>property: Calculation
 #### Summary
- Used if the member is a custom calculation.
+ Used to create a custom calculation.
+Must be a [ITypeConverter](#dbaronenetmapperitypeconverter) type.

 <small>[Back to top](#top)</small>